 Fundamentals of Sketching

-Overall, getting started with sketching requires the right supplies, a good sketchbook, and a solid understanding of the fundamentals of drawing.
-With practice and dedication, anyone can improve their drawing skills and create beautiful works of art.
+Overall though, getting started with sketching is all about having the right tools, a good sketchbook and a solid grasp of the basics – and happily, it’s not rocket science.
+With a bit of effort and practice – anyone can improve their drawing skills and come up with some really beautiful works of art.

 Sketchbook Ideas for Beginners